Service charges for council leaseholders

 Queries about your bill

-Service charge contributions, breakdown of costs or ‘Notice of Leasehold Regulations’ letter
+For queries about service charge contributions, breakdown of costs or ‘Notice of Leasehold Regulations’ letter, contact your area team:

 - Central Area: 020 8871 5333

 - Eastern Area: 020 8871 7439

 - If you are unsure what team you are in: 020 8871 8327

 For queries about how the block percentage is calculated, call 020 8871 7282 or email email@example.com.

 For any other queries about your bill, call 01749 341 665 or email firstname.lastname@example.org..